Common Questions

 Yes!
 I believe you get the best care when I can support you in your own environment.

-I offer home visits throughout Northeast Los Angeles: Eagle Rock, Highland Park, Mount Washington, and in Glendale, Pasadena, and surrounding areas.
+I offer home visits throughout Northeast Los Angeles: Eagle Rock, Highland Park, Mount Washington, etc., and in Glendale, Pasadena, and surrounding areas.
 A travel fee may apply to distances beyond 10 miles from 90041.

 Depending on your needs and preferences, I also offer Telehealth appointments.